onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-04-18-2025.md

 ### **Developer Tooling** \[Chase]

 Cycle Objective(s):
-- Q1: Lower the barrier to Cadence adoption and streamline EVM interoperability.
-[OKR](https://github.com/onflow/flow-okrs/issues/86)
-- Q2: Improve the quality of developer engagement by optimizing Flow’s core surfaces and making it easier for developers to evaluate and explore the ecosystem.
+- Improve the quality of developer engagement by optimizing Flow’s core surfaces and making it easier for developers to evaluate and explore the ecosystem.
+[OKR](https://github.com/onflow/flow-okrs/issues/109)

 **Done last sprint**

-- Finished coding the Flow Kit library (React Hooks) and released the alpha version
+- Wrote API documentation for the new `@onflow/kit` library
+- Converted the front-end Getting Started guide to use the `@onflow/kit` library
-- Released soft finality support in FCL and updated the documentation
+- Continued work on streaming API support in FCL
-- Integrated the Streaming API into FCL and added documentation
+- Simplified app configuration using FCL network defaults
+- Added metrics to better understand developer usage on Emulator and Testnet
+- Addressed various backlog issues and bugs

 **This sprint**

-- Fix miscellaneous issues in the Kit alpha
+- Improve TypeScript support in the JS SDK
-- Write documentation for the Kit library
+- Begin building components for the `@onflow/kit` library
-- Address TypeScript issues in FCL
-- Research solutions for enabling Metamask to interact with Cadence
+- Expose randomness through a React hook in the `@onflow/kit` library
+- Moved the cross-VM batch transaction hook from the scaffold to `@onflow/kit`
+- Identify other cross-VM hook opportunities

 ---